-We most recently sought stockholder approval of the compensation of our named executive officers at the Company's Annual Meeting of Stockholders held on May 17, 2023 (the "2023 Annual Meeting"), at which time approximately 95.6% of votes cast were in favor thereof.
-At the 2023 Annual Meeting, our stockholders supported the Board's recommendation to hold an annual Say-on-Pay vote.
+We most recently sought stockholder approval of the compensation of our named executive officers at the Company's Annual Meeting of Stockholders held on May 8, 2024 (the "2024 Annual Meeting"), at which time approximately 95.1% of votes cast were in favor thereof.
+At the Company's Annual Meeting of Stockholders held on May 17, 2023, our stockholders supported the Board's recommendation to hold an annual Say-on-Pay vote.
 The Say-on-Pay vote is not binding on the Company, our Board of Directors or the Compensation Committee.
 Our Board and the Compensation Committee value the opinions of our stockholders and, to the extent there is any significant vote against the compensation of our named executive officers as disclosed in this Proxy Statement, we will consider our stockholders' concerns and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.

-As described in detail under "Executive Compensation -Compensation Discussion and Analysis (CD&A)", our executive compensation program is designed to attract, motivate and retain our named executive officers, each of whom is critical to our success.
+As described in detail under "Executive Compensation - Compensation Discussion and Analysis (CD&A)", our executive compensation program is designed to attract, motivate and retain our named executive officers, each of whom is critical to our success.
 Under this program, our named executive officers are rewarded for the achievement of specific annual, long-term, strategic and corporate goals as well as the realization of increased stockholder value.
 The Compensation Committee continually reviews and modifies our executive compensation program to ensure that it achieves the desired goals of aligning executive compensation with our stockholders' interests and current market practices.
-Please read the Compensation Discussion and Analysis ("CD&A") section of this Proxy Statement for additional details about our executive compensation program, including information about the compensation of our named executive officers for fiscal 2023 stockholders may vote for or against, or abstain from voting on, the following resolution:
+Please read the Compensation Discussion and Analysis ("CD&A") section of this Proxy Statement for additional details about our executive compensation program, including information about the compensation of our named executive officers for fiscal 2024.

 The advisory vote in this resolution is not intended to address any specific element of compensation; rather, it relates to the overall compensation of our named executive officers, as well as the philosophy, policies and practices described in this Proxy Statement.
-Our
+Stockholders have the option to vote "FOR", vote "AGAINST" or "ABSTAIN" from voting on, the following resolution:

-"RESOLVED, that the Company's stockholders approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Company's Proxy Statement for the 2024 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, compensation tables and any related material disclosed in such proxy statement."
+"RESOLVED, that the Company's stockholders approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Company's Proxy Statement for the 2025 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, compensation tables and any related material disclosed in such proxy statement."